-Black Girls Rock Awardee Haile Thomas Cures Dad’s Diabetes At Age 8!
+AMAZING!
+Daughter Cures Dad’s Type 2 Diabetes At Age 8!

-Black girls do indeed rock, and 2016 Black Girls Rock M.A.D.
-(Making A Difference) Girls awardee Haile Thomas, from Tucson, Ariz., has been rocking way back since she was only five.
-As a 5-year-old she began her cooking career, helping her mother prepare the family meals — but not the ordinary chicken-fingers-and-grilled-cheese kid fare.
+Haile Thomas, from Tucson, Ariz., may be young, but she is mighty powerful.
+When she was just five-years-old she began her cooking career, helping her mother prepare the family meals — but not the ordinary chicken-fingers-and-grilled-cheese kid fare.
 “My parents are from Jamaica, so I grew up eating oxtail and jerk chicken,” she says.
 With her adventurous palate and knack for wielding a whisk, it wasn’t long before Thomas was helping plan the weekly menu.

 The cooking started out of love for her dad.